-As at 31 December 2014, the Group had a net gearing ratio of 19.9% (as at 31 December 2013: 154.6%).
-The net liabilities of the Group include interest-bearing bank and other borrowings, amounts due to related companies, less cash and cash equivalents and amounts due from related companies.
-The substantial decrease of the net gearing ratio as at 31 December 2014 was mainly attributable to the increase in total equity as a result of the Listing.
+As at 31 December 2015, the Group had a net gearing ratio of 34.4% (as at 31 December 2014: 19.9%).
+The net liabilities of the Group included interest-bearing bank and other borrowings, amounts due to related companies, less cash and cash equivalents and amounts due from related companies.
+The increase in the net gearing ratio as of 31 December 2015 was mainly attributable to a substantial decrease in cash and cash equivalents as a result of the Company's payment of land premium for the projects in Shanghai and Sanya of RMB955.4 million in total and the repayment of part of the loan principal in 2015.

 As indicated by the above figures, the Group has maintained stable financial resources to execute its future commitments and future investments for expansion.
-The Board believes that the existing financial resources will be sufficient to execute future expansion plans and, if necessary, the Group will be able to obtain additional financing with favourable terms.
+The Board believes that the existing financial resources will be sufficient to execute future expansion plans and, if necessary, the Group will obtain additional financing with favourable terms.

-Capital structure
+Capital Structure

-The share capital of the Company comprises ordinary shares for the year ended 31 December 2014.
+The share capital of the Company comprises ordinary shares for the year ended 31 December 2015.